 2. Byldis contribution to this project

-Byldis is developing blocks B D F and blocks J K L for Goodluck Hope.
+Byldis developed blocks B D F and blocks J K L for Goodluck Hope.
 The Byldis total concept: sandwich brickwork with precast concrete lintel, frame and glass, including French balcony railings.
-We are also producing, assembling and supplying the internal walls and floors.
+We are also produced, assembled and supplied the internal walls and floors.

 3. Why was Byldis chosen?